Introduction To Kayak Trout Fishing

 In order to ensure your safety and maximize your time on the water, these trips are limited to two (2) clients a day.

-The trips begin early in the morning and are 6 hours in duration.
+The trips begin early in the morning and are about 6 hours in duration.
 You’ll want to bring lunch, snacks, sunglasses, sunscreen and wear layered clothing.
-It’s usually chilly early, but can get quite warm in the late morning.